sbenlloch/BinSniff/README.md

 ## ⚙️ Installation

-BinSniff is compatible with Linux, macOS, and Windows (using WSL).
+BinSniff has been tested on Ubuntu 22.04 LTS.
 Follow these simple steps to install:

 1. Clone the repository.
 2. Run the setup.py installation script with `pip install -e .`.